 Energy balances - early estimates

 Figure 1 shows the contribution of different fuels to electricity generation in the EU.
-Preliminary data suggest that, in 2020, more electricity was generated from renewables than from fossil fuels.
+Preliminary data suggest that, in 2021, fossil fuels were again the leading source for electricity generation.

 Solid fossil fuels (coal) and manufactured gases

-Similarly to the developments observed in 2019 and in line with the EU climate-related policies, preliminary 2020 data indicate a significant year-on-year decrease in the supply and inland consumption of coal.
-In general, solid fossil fuels in 2020 are expected to be on a record low level since data are available (i.e. since 1990).
-Inland consumption of lignite in the EU decreased by 61 million tonnes (Mt) (-19.9 %), other bituminous coal dropped by 24.8 Mt (-20 %), oil shale and oil sands by 3.9 Mt (-24.7 %), coking coal by 6.0 Mt (-12.5 %), and coke oven coke by 4.7 Mt (-14.8 %).These solid fossil fuels, being the most represented in the solid fossil fuels total, drive the overall downward trend in supply and consumption.
-Importantly, all the other solid fossil fuels follow the same trend, albeit less pronounced.
-Manufactured gases, mostly produced in relation to coal consumption in iron and steel industry, decreased significantly as well.
+Contrary to the developments observed in 2020, preliminary 2021 data indicate a year-on-year increase in the supply and inland consumption of coal.
+However, solid fossil fuels in 2020 were on a record low level since data are available (i.e. since 1990) partially due to lockdowns introduced during the COVID-19 pandemic.
+The rise in 2021 was to a large extent caused by the post-lockdown industrial recovery, as well as by the increased use of coal for electricity and heat generation in some EU countries, as a replacement for the increasingly expensive natural gas.
+Even with the growing figures observed in 2021, solid fossil fuels are on their second lowest level since 1990, as expected given the EU's decarbonisation goals.
+Inland consumption of lignite in the EU increased by 31.6 million tonnes (Mt) (+12.83 %), other bituminous coal rose by 18.9 Mt (+18.95 %), oil shale and oil sands by 1.7 Mt (+13.83 %), coking coal by 2.1 Mt (+4.83 %), and coke oven coke by 4.9 Mt (-17.56 %).These solid fossil fuels, being the most represented in the solid fossil fuels total, drive the overall upward trend in supply and consumption.
+Most other solid fossil fuels follow the same trend.
+By contrast, peat and peat products were on the decrease (-22.5 %, and -8.48 %, respectively), as well coal tar (-8.37 %).
+Manufactured gases, mostly produced in relation to coal consumption in iron and steel industry, increased rather significantly, with the exception of gas works gas.
 These data are presented in Table 1.
 The MS Excel file available at the end of the article provides details on indigenous production, imports, exports and stock changes for each type of coal, as well as country specific data.

 Figure 2 shows the trend in fossil fuels.
 Preliminary data suggest a continuation of significant decreases for coal in 2020.

-Preliminary 2020 data indicate a further significant decrease in the domestic production of natural gas (-21.2 % compared to 2019).
-Combined with these production developments, a drop in both imports and exports resulted in a 2.6 % decrease in the inland consumption of natural gas (see Table 2).
+Preliminary 2021 data indicate a further decrease in the domestic production of natural gas (-8.7 % compared to 2020).
+Combined with these production developments, a very slight drop in imports (-0.1 %) and a significant one in exports (-20.3 %) resulted in a 3.9 % increase in the inland consumption of natural gas (see Table 2).
 The MS Excel file available at the end of the article provides details for each country.
-According to these preliminary data, Sweden saw by far the biggest increase in inland consumption of natural gas (+32.9 %), followed by Greece (+9.8 %), Romania (+7.8 %), and Lithuania (+5.8 %).
-On the other hand, Latvia reported the sharpest decrease in inland consumption of natural gas (-17.5 %), followed by Denmark (-13.4 %), Spain (-9.7 %), and Luxembourg (-8.9 %).
-Cyprus was still the only EU country without any natural gas consumption, while the Netherlands remained the biggest natural gas producer in the EU, with 873 PJ of indigenous production.
+According to these preliminary data, Bulgaria saw the biggest increase in inland consumption of natural gas (+12.9 %), closely followed by Slovakia (+11.3 %), and Greece (+10.6 %).
+On the other hand, Sweden reported the sharpest decrease in inland consumption of natural gas (-9.2 %), followed by Denmark (-4.9 %), Lithuania (-4.8 %), and Portugal (-4.2 %).
+Cyprus was still the only EU country without any natural gas consumption, while the Netherlands remained the biggest natural gas producer in the EU, with 721 PJ of indigenous production.

-Preliminary 2020 data indicate that the demand of refineries for primary oil (such as crude oil) decreased significantly: -11.7 % for calculated refinery intake and -12.0 % for observed refinery intake (see Table 3).
-A similar trend (-12.5 %) was also observed for the supply of refined petroleum products from refineries (see Table 4).
-Gas/diesel oil followed by motor gasoline were the most significant oil products refined in the EU, accounting for 60 % of the total refinery output in 2020.
-The gross inland deliveries of all petroleum products to the EU market show a sharp decrease in 2020 (-13 %).
-The preliminary data suggest that gross inland deliveries of transport fuels (motor gasoline, gas/diesel oil, LPG and kerosene type jet fuel) dropped substantially compared to 2019.
-Unsurprisingly given the 2020 context, by far the biggest decrease is observed for non-bio jet kerosene (-52.4 %).
-Naphtha and fuel oil were also on the decrease, dropping by 5.6 % and 20.7 %, respectively.
+Preliminary 2021 data indicate that the demand of refineries for primary oil (such as crude oil) increased slightly: +2.6 % for calculated refinery intake (see Table 3).
+A similar trend (+3.2 %) was also observed for the supply of refined petroleum products from refineries (see Table 4).
+Gas/diesel oil followed by motor gasoline were the most significant oil products refined in the EU, accounting together for 59.4 % of the total refinery output in 2021.
+The gross inland deliveries of all petroleum products to the EU market show an increase in 2021 (+5.0 %).
+The preliminary data suggest that gross inland deliveries of transport fuels (motor gasoline, gas/diesel oil, LPG and kerosene type jet fuel) all increased compared to 2020, unsurprisingly given the very low values in 2020 due to lockdowns.
 More details and country specific preliminary data are available in the MS Excel file for oil.

 Electricity & heat

-The total electricity supply in the EU decreased by 4.0 % compared to 2019.
+The total electricity supply in the EU increased by 4.2 % compared to 2020.
 Preliminary data indicate significant annual variations between various fuel sources.
-As expected, the renewable category mostly saw increases and in its totality surpassed fossil fuels.
-Preliminary 2020 data show the biggest increases in electricity produced from solar energy (+15.5 % or 19.5 TWh) on the EU level, followed by wind (+8.2 % or 29.9 TWh), and hydro (+8.1 % or 28.0 TWh).
-Solid biofuels, on the other hand, show a slight decrease (-2.7 %), whereas geothermal energy and biogases at this stage seem quite stable.
-There were no significant changes in the production of electricity from natural gas (-0.5 % or -2.8 TWh).
-At the same time, however, electricity generation from solid fossil fuels dropped substantially in 2020: other bituminous coal (-25.9 % or -52.5 TWh) and lignite (-18.9 % or -45.7 TWh).
-In comparison with 2019, the output of nuclear power plants decreased by 10.7 % in 2020 (-82.2 TWh).
-The biggest contributors to the EU electricity generation system in 2020 were nuclear (683 TWh), natural gas (566 TWh), wind (397 TWh), hydro (373 TWh), lignite (195 TWh), other bituminous coal (150 TWh), and solar (145 TWh).
-Renewables in total (1 053 TWh) were the biggest contributor as an individual fuel group, contributing for the first time more than fossil fuels in total (1 023 TWh).
+After the renewable category surpassed fossil fuels for electricity generation in 2020, 2021 saw a return to fossil fuel dominance.
+On the renewables side, preliminary 2021 data show the biggest increases in electricity produced from solar energy (+13 % or 18.7 TWh) on the EU level, followed by solid biofuels (+9.6 % or 7.9 TWh).
+On the other hand, due to unfavourable weather conditions, electricity generation from hydro and wind decreased (-1.2 % and -3 %, respectively).
+There were no significant changes in the production of electricity from natural gas (-1.7 % or -9.3 TWh).
+At the same time, electricity generation from certain solid fossil fuels increased substantially in 2021: other bituminous coal (+25.6 % or +39.2.5 TWh) and lignite (+16.2 % or +31.7 TWh).
+In comparison with 2020, the output of nuclear power plants increased by 7.0 % (+48 TWh).
+The biggest contributors to the EU electricity generation system in 2021 were nuclear (731 TWh), natural gas (550 TWh), wind (386 TWh), hydro (370 TWh), lignite (227 TWh), other bituminous coal (193 TWh), and solar (163 TWh).
+Fossil fuels in total (1 078 TWh) were the biggest contributor as an individual fuel group, with renewables closely following in the second place (1 069 TWh).

-The total derived heat supply in the EU in 2020 is estimated to have decreased by 3.4 % compared to 2019.
-Natural gas as the most important fuel for heat production in the EU saw a decrease of 1.9 % or 15.6 PJ.
-Looking at all fossil fuels together, preliminary data indicate a drop in heat production by 6.5 % or 93 PJ.
-Solid biofuels, the second largest contributor to heat production, decreased slightly by 0.9 % or 4.2 PJ, whereas heat from wastes (industrial waste and renewable/non-renewable municipal waste) increased by 3.9 % or 9.8 PJ.
+The total derived heat supply in the EU in 2021 is estimated to have increased by 8.9 % compared to 2020.
+Natural gas as the most important fuel for heat production in the EU saw an increase of 6.3 % or 49.9 PJ.
+Looking at all fossil fuels together, preliminary data indicate an increase in heat production of 7 % or 103 PJ.
+Solid biofuels, the second largest contributor to heat production, increased even more significantly by 12.6 % or 59.4 PJ, whereas heat from wastes (industrial waste and renewable/non-renewable municipal waste) increased by 5 % or 12.9 PJ.
 Other sources contribute significantly less to the total heat production, and preliminary data indicate mixed trends.
 More details and country specific preliminary data are available in the MS Excel file at the end of the article.

 Renewables and waste

-Preliminary 2020 data indicate that the use of renewable energies increased in 2020.
-As seen in Table 5, electricity generated from several renewable sources recorded relatively high increases (solar +15.5 %, wind +8.2 %, hydro +8.1 %, tide, wave and ocean +2 %).
-There were also some decreases in electricity production from certain renewables, but none of them significant: geothermal -0.4 %, solid biofuels -2.7 %, other liquid biofuels -1.2 %.
-Table 7 shows that the use of both ambient heat and biogases increased the most (+3.4 % and +3.1 % respectively).
-Also industrial and municipal waste for energy purposes slightly increased (non-renewable industrial waste +1.9 %, renewable municipal waste +0.8 %, non-renewable municipal waste +1.2 %).
-Supply of charcoal continued its downward trend and was 15.1 % lower than in 2019.
-Supply of biodiesels and biogasoline remained relatively stable, whereas other liquid biofuels dropped by 5.4 %.
-Preliminary data also indicate a decrease in the use of solar thermal energy (-4.1 %) and marginally in geothermal energy (-0.2 %) in 2020.
+Preliminary 2021 data indicate that the use of renewable energies increased in 2021.
+As seen in Table 5, electricity generated from several renewable sources recorded relatively high increases (solar +13 %, solid biofuels +9.6 %).
+However, there were also some drops in electricity production from certain renewables (hydro -1.2 %, tide, wave and ocean -1.1 %, wind -2.9 %, geothermal -2.3 %, other liquid biofuels -6.5 %).
+Table 7 shows that the use of ambient heat recorded the biggest increase (+13.7 %), followed by biogasoline with +9.3 %.
+Industrial and municipal waste for energy purposes slightly increased as well (non-renewable industrial waste +1.4 %, renewable municipal waste +1.2 %, non-renewable municipal waste +0.3 %).
+Supply of charcoal continued its downward trend and was 14.4 % lower than in 2020.
+Unlike biogasoline, supply of biodiesels remained relatively stable, whereas other liquid biofuels dropped by 6.5 %.
+Preliminary data indicate a small increase in the use of solar thermal energy (+1.9 %) and a subtle drop in geothermal energy (-1.8 %) in 2021.
 More details and country specific preliminary data are available in the MS Excel file for renewables and waste.

 Source data for tables and graphs